furiosa-ai/furiosa-models/docs/models/yolov5l.md

 # YOLOv5L

-YOLOv5 is the one of the most popular object detection models developed by [Ultralytics](https://ultralytics.com/).
+YOLOv5 is the one of the most popular object detection models.
-You can find more details at https://github.com/ultralytics/yolov5.
+You can find more details at [https://github.com/ultralytics/yolov5](https://github.com/ultralytics/yolov5).

 <div align="center">
     <img src="../../images/yolov5l_demo.jpg" title="YOLOv5l Example" width="640" />